-- 1. In relation to effective consultation with the patient/client: critically discuss effective consultation with patients and carers to undertake an appropriate medical, social and medication history, conduct an appropriate clinical assessment, interpret relevant investigations, demonstrate understanding of the pathophysiology, signs and symptoms of the presenting complaint, and form a differential diagnosis in order to assess the patient/client's need for medicines, make a safe and effective prescribing decision, and to close the consultation; - 2.
-In relation to shared decision making with the patient/client: critically discuss factors, including communication skills, which impact on prescribing in partnership with the patient/client, which take account of the patient's wishes and values about their health and treatment with medicines, support informed choices in the context of public health issues and without the expectation that a prescription will be supplied, the value of non-pharmacological approaches to modifying disease and promoting health, to ensure appropriate prescribing and satisfactory outcomes for patient/client and prescriber; - 3.
-In relation to prescribing of medicines: critically discuss the relevance of pharmacodynamics and pharmacokinetics, and application to your own prescribing practice, including numeracy and the calculation of medicines to underpin accurate prescribing and prescription writing, and to support appropriate monitoring and review of the effectiveness of treatment and potential for unwanted side-effects; - 4.
-In relation to the evidence base for medicines use: critically review influences on prescribing practice at individual, local and national levels, critique sources of information, advice and decision support, taking into account evidence based practice, national and local guidelines demonstrating how you will use them to prescribe safely, appropriately and cost effectively; - 5.
-In relation to legal, professional and ethical frameworks: demonstrate an understanding of legal, professional and ethical frameworks including the responsibility that your role as an independent prescriber entails, demonstrate personal responsibility for working within the scope of your professional competence and the ability to refer/consult with other appropriate health care professionals in a timely manner, demonstrate understanding of the application of legal and professional frameworks for accountability and responsibility in relation to independent and supplementary prescribing, demonstrate effective communication with other prescribers/health care professionals and record keeping in the context of medicines management; - 6.
-In relation to clinical governance and personal development: demonstrate understanding of the clinical governance frameworks used to support safe prescribing and manage risk, including audit, feedback and reflection of your prescribing practice and development, provide evidence of your Continuing Professional Development plan post qualification as a prescriber.
+- 1. In relation to effective consultation with the patient/client: use current research to critically discuss effective consultation with patients and carers to undertake an appropriate medical, social and medication history, conduct an appropriate clinical assessment, interpret relevant investigations, demonstrate understanding of the pathophysiology, signs and symptoms of the presenting complaint, and form a differential diagnosis in order to assess the patient/client's need for medicines, make a safe and effective prescribing decision, and to close the consultation; - 2.
+In relation to shared decision making with the patient/client: critically evaluate factors, including communication skills, which impact on prescribing in partnership with the patient/client, which take account of the patient's wishes and values about their health and treatment with medicines, support informed choices in the context of public health issues and without the expectation that a prescription will be supplied, the value of non-pharmacological approaches to modifying disease and promoting health, to ensure appropriate prescribing and satisfactory outcomes for patient/client and prescriber; - 3.
+In relation to prescribing of medicines: demonstrate clarity of reasoning in relation to the relevance of pharmacodynamics and pharmacokinetics, and application to your own prescribing practice, including numeracy and the calculation of medicines to underpin accurate prescribing and prescription writing, and to support appropriate monitoring and review of the effectiveness of treatment and potential for unwanted side-effects; - 4.
+In relation to the evidence base for medicines use: show a systematic and critical understanding of influences on prescribing practice at individual, local and national levels, critique sources of information, advice and decision support, taking into account evidence based practice, national and local guidelines demonstrating how you will use them to prescribe safely, appropriately and cost effectively; - 5.
+In relation to legal, professional and ethical frameworks: interrogate the benefits and demonstrate a critical awareness of legal, professional and ethical frameworks including the responsibility that your role as an independent prescriber entails, demonstrate initiative and personal responsibility for working within the scope of your professional competence and the ability to refer/consult with other appropriate health care professionals in a timely manner, justify the application of legal and professional frameworks for accountability and responsibility in relation to independent and supplementary prescribing, demonstrate effective communication with other prescribers/health care professionals and record keeping in the context of medicines management; - 6.
+In relation to clinical governance and personal development: demonstrate a critical awareness of the clinical governance frameworks used to support safe prescribing and manage risk, including audit, feedback and reflection of your prescribing practice and development, provide evidence of your Continuing Professional Development plan post qualification as a prescriber.